schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ### DNS Forwarder (Dnsmasq)

-Dnsmasq will forward DNS requests to the configured system DNS servers, either explicitly set or retrieved via DHCP from your ISP.
+Dnsmasq will forward DNS requests to the configured system DNS servers, either explicitly set or received via DHCP.
 Because Unbound already uses port 53, we'll use port 5335 for Dnsmasq.
 We'll later create rules to port forward DNS traffic to this port.

 Navigate to {{< breadcrumb "Services" "Dnsmasq DNS" "Settings" >}}.